Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Extending_Profinity/index.md

 title: Extending Profinity
 ---

-!!! tip "Profinity V2 IS NOW IN GENERAL RELEASE"
-    Profinity V2 is available now in General Release.
-If you have any issues or feedback please report it via our support portal or via the Feedback form in the Profinity Admin menu.

 # Extending Profinity

 Profinity offers a robust platform that can be extended and customized to meet your specific needs.
-By leveraging the Profinity [Scripting](./Scripting/index.md), [APIs](./APIs/index.md), [Dashboards](./Dashboards/index.md), [Custom Components](./Custom_Components/index.md), and [Hosting](./Hosting/index.md) capabilities, you can transform Profinity into a powerful application server that can host your own custom applications and code, while using the power of Profinity to drive your systems and gather data.
+By leveraging the Profinity [Scripting](./Scripting/index.md), [APIs](./APIs/index.md), [Dashboards](./Dashboards/index.md), [Custom Components](./Custom_Components/index.md), [MCP Support](./MCP_Server.md), and [Hosting](./Hosting/index.md) capabilities, you can transform Profinity into a powerful application server that can host your own custom applications and code, while using the power of Profinity to drive your systems and gather data.

 This flexibility allows you to tailor Profinity to your organization's unique requirements, enhancing its functionality and usability.